EnviroDIY/ModularSensors/docs/FAQ/SAMD-Clocks.md

 ### SAMD51 Arduino Core Watch Dog and External Interrupt Clock Configuration<!-- {#samd51_clock_wdt_eic} -->

+The SAMD51 WDT uses the 1K output from the OSCULP32k; there are no other possible clock sources for the WDT.
-The SAMD51 WDT uses OSCULP32k directly; no separate clock generator or peripheral clock configuration is needed.
+No separate clock generator or peripheral clock configuration is needed.

 The external interrupt controller must be attached to a currently-on clock to tell the difference between rising and HIGH or falling and LOW interrupts.
 If the external interupt controller is not attached to a running clock, then interrupts will not work!